top of page

 Teacher Ashley

 Hi there!
-I’m Ashley and am thrilled to be the lead teacher for the pilot cooperative preschool program located at Whatcom Community College.
+I’m Ashley and am thrilled to be the lead teacher for the cooperative preschool program located within Happy Valley Elementary School, and our new location at Wade King Elementary starting Fall 2024.

 image_edited_edited.jpg